dutchwebworks/speculative-navigation/README.md

 As of this writing **speculative navigation** only works in the following web browser(s):

-* Works in: Chrome, Edge en Opera
+* Works in: Chrome, Edge and Opera
 * Doesn’t work in: Firefox, Brave and Safari (macOS & iOS)